brandonc-edu/RatBAT/README.md

 The Summary Measures & Preprocessing Toolkit package can be found at: https://pypi.org/project/rBat/

+## How to update urls for future FRDR updates?

+As new smoothed data is added to the FRDR, urls will be updated with new publication numbers, and data files will need to be accessible by the app.
+To account for this a simple process has been implemented to apply these changes as they happen:
+1. Update any changed publication numbers in `database/data/FRDR_update_log.csv`.
+2. For any study that now has smoothed data, update `default_smoothed_available` to `TRUE` in `database/data/FRDR_update_log.csv`.
+3. Run `python backend/manage.py update_urls`.

 ## Quick guide for TAs to go through the webapp end-to-end fast:
 In STEP 1: FRDR Query select the Trial filter → type in a number like 13186 in the first textbox (trial id:) → Apply button → Load Data from FRDR button.
 Then in STEP 2: Data Preprocessing select the trial and click Fetch Preprocessed button.